patrickballantyne/USRetailCentres/README.md

 1. The '*Where*' - Delineating the spatial extent of American retail centre agglomerations.
 2. The '*What*' - Developing a multidimensional American retail centre typology.
-3. The '*Who*' - Building a calibrating Huff model to estimate retail centre catchments.
+3. The '*Who*' - Building a calibrated Huff model to estimate retail centre catchments.

 The most recent update on this project can be found in the slides used to present at the 2021 RGS-IBG Annual International Conference.
 The slides are available [HERE](https://github.com/patrickballantyne/USRetailCentres/blob/main/AAG_2021_Slides.pptx).

+---

+### Winner of the 2021 Robin Flowerdew Prize

+This paper was selected as the 2021 winner of the 'Robin Flowerdew Prize for Best Postgraduate Paper' at the RGS-IBG International Annual Conference.
+Check out the blog post about the award and paper [HERE](https://qmrg.github.io/blog/2021/10/12/Ballantyne-bio).

 ---